galaxyproject/galaxy_mentor_network/home.md

 ### How to apply

--Click on the [application link](https://docs.google.com/forms/d/e/1FAIpQLSe1dvCiTgazF2Mx7BveFWpZAHbtqUQKa-zO-naYXojc0gmXPQ/viewform?usp=sf_link) or the button above  to fill the form.
+- Click on the [application link](https://docs.google.com/forms/d/e/1FAIpQLSe1dvCiTgazF2Mx7BveFWpZAHbtqUQKa-zO-naYXojc0gmXPQ/viewform?usp=sf_link) or the button above  to fill the form.

--Answer all questions (Tip: be yourself, we want to know you and what you want to achieve with this mentorship).
+- Answer all questions (Tip: be yourself, we want to know you and what you want to achieve with this mentorship).

--Review your answers and click submit.
+- Review your answers and click submit.

 We wish you the very best of luck!